nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * 1b.
 User requests to search for reservation availability at a time.
     * 1b1.
-RHRH shows the availability for the indicated time today
+RHRH shows the availability for the indicated time today.

     Use case ends.